Team-1280/electrical-book/content/docs/structure/ee/ohmslaw.md

 Officially, voltage is a measure of the electrical 'potential difference' between two points.
 Imagine `voltage` as a measurement of the force that pushes `current` through a wire.
 If the voltage is higher, more current is shoved through the wire than if the voltage is lower.
+Voltage is measured in 'volts'.

+It is very important to remember that `voltage` is a measurement **between** two points.
+For example, a 12 volt battery has a positive and negative terminal: we would say that there is 12 volts *across* the terminals.

 If electrical `current` can be thought of as how *much* water flows through a pipe per second, then `voltage` can be thought of as water pressure.
 If the pressure is higher, more water will flow through the same sized pipe.